 Now while you might think this is a bit extreme, and it will be ok to use the small potatoes in the bottom of the potato bag, some of these potatoes may be at their last planting.

 If you start with bad seed, you are not giving yourself a very good chance of growing a great crop of potatoes.
-There are many ways to plant potatoes.
-Either traditionally outdoors or even by growing potatoes indoors.

 Buy graded seed potatoes